dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-team-lead.md

 {% include advertisement.html %}
 ## Daily Standup

-- Assign standup fecilitator or rotate it among team members every week/sprint
+- Assign standup facilitator or rotate it among team members every week/sprint
 - Ensure quick round table of updates
 - If any team member derails the standup updates remind them to instead bring it up in the parking lot as every team member needs to first finish providing their updates
 - Ensure standup doesn't exceed the alloted time limit